BarcampSG10 will be held on Saturday, October 17 (10 AM to 5 PM), 2015 at Plug-in@Blk71 (near One North MRT station).

 Each of these presentation slots are 25 minutes long.
 We will post the time-slots and room details once we finalise the topics.
 If your topic did not get enough votes, we will ask you to join the lightning talks.
 The lightning talks are held at the end of the day and each presenter gets 5 minutes to present his or her idea.

-Photos and videos from BarcampSG September 2014 at IDA Singapore.
+Photos and videos from BarcampSG9 September 2014 held at IDA Singapore.
 Photos by Valentine Chua.
-Videos by Stephen February.
+Video by Stephen February.